projectcalico/calico/reference/legal/calicoctl.md

 		     b. any new file in Source Code Form that contains any Covered Software.

 		1.11.
-"Patent Claims" of a Contributor
+“Patent Claims” of a Contributor

 		      means any patent claim(s), including without limitation, method, process, and apparatus claims, in any patent Licensable by such Contributor that